elliottback/Whisky-Reviews/reviews/Aberlour Abunadh No 66.md

 * **Taste:** intensely oily, thick stewed fruits and figs; honey-glazed slow-cooked ham, anise, some mint
 * **Finish:** extremely long, this really sticks with you; sweet and spiced rum

 A'bunadh has still got it, and batch 66 hits you right in the face with the perfect sherry bomb.
+Yeah, it's NAS, but it's probably the best NAS in the world.

 **Rating: 93/100**